antonio-herrera-gb/ML_Adidas-Forecast/README.md

 We tested several models and selected the top performers:

-📉 Linear Regression (Baseline)
+- 📉 Linear Regression

-🌲 Random Forest Regressor
+- 🌲 Random Forest Regressor

-⚡ XGBoost Regressor
+- ⚡ XGBoost Regressor

-🐱 CatBoost Regressor (best balance between performance and generalization)
+- 🐱 CatBoost Regressor (best balance between performance and generalization)

 GridSearchCV and KFold cross-validation were used to ensure robust model evaluation.